 5T0rtuesRosesDansentSurUnArc-en-ciel! → estimated resistance: centuriesWhy this method works:

-Take a memorable personal phrase and use the first letter of each word to build your password.
+Take a memorable personal phrase and use the first letter of each word.

-Two-factor authentication (2FA) is the security measure with the best effort/protection ratio available today.
-It adds a second verification after your password: even if a hacker steals your password, they cannot log in without this second factor.
+Two-factor authentication is the security measure with the best effort/protection ratio available in 2026.

 | Type of 2FA | Security Level | Ease of Use | Recommended For |